ztoth8684/cortical_bone_generator/README.md

 The porosity at which the image generates, represented as a percent of pixels/voxels with a value of 0 (porous in the image).
 ***
 # Using the Program
 The program was written with Python 3.11.
-The program uses the following modules: pandas scipy meshlib tifffile
+The program uses the following modules and all dependencies thereof:
+- pandas
+- scipy
+- meshlib
+- tifffile